isomerpages/imh-ac/_training/For Professionals.md

 the quality of education and services of the professional community to serve the autism community.
 These include workshops and training programs catered to professionals with different level of expertise.
-We also hope to build a network of professionals who can reliably consult, and support each other in the professional growth, and in turn benefit the autism community whom they serve.
-We believe there are many areas of expertise beyond the organizational boundaries and hope to work towards a sharing of knowledge not bound by these limits.</p>
+We also hope to build a network of professionals who can reliably consult and support each other in the professional growth, and in turn benefit the autism community whom they serve.</p>
-<h4></h4>
+<p>We believe there are many areas of expertise beyond the organizational
+boundaries and hope to work towards a sharing of knowledge not bound by these limits.</p>
 <ol data-tight="true" class="tight">
 <li>
-<p>For <strong><em>all professionals</em></strong> (such as para-professionals,
+<p>For <strong><em>all professionals</em></strong> (e.g., para-professionals,
 educators):</p>
 </li>
 </ol>